 A local residential painting contractor can make over $250,000.00 a year in net profit if they serve a typical metro area of two million residents or more.

 In this article, we’re only going to be talking about residential painting contractors.
 Commercial painting contractors can make much more because they often have service areas that expand multiple states as well as hire subcontractors to take on more work than they could with employees.
+Speaking of subcontractors or employees, none of this will apply to a one man painting company because it requires painting multiple houses at the same time.

 Steps to finding out how much does a painting contractor make a year: